yhoogstrate/fuma/README.md

 | Blue, Purple | Yellow | Blue, Green | Yellow | False           |      |        |

 ### Exact gene set matching (EGM) ###

+EGM consider fusion genes to be identical if their left and right gene sets are exactly identical.
+This is the most stringt matching scheme.

 ### Differences between matching types ###